The client is committed. You’ve confirmed your understanding of the scope and deliverables, and you have their approval in principle.

 Adding a few additional elements was as simple as clicking the “+” button and selecting the type of content block I wanted to add.
 It will appear at the bottom of the page and then you can drag to reorder it.

-You can create beautiful proposals your clients won't be able to resist with a simple proposal builder in just a few minutes.
+You can create beautiful proposals your clients won’t be able to resist with a simple proposal builder in just a few minutes.
+Consider looking at a freelance proposal example to understand the structure and components of a successful proposal.
 Once the proposal has been sent and reviewed, easily turn it into an air‑tight contract and get to work.

 There’s an art and a science to creating proposals that impress clients and win freelance business.
 Now that you know what to do (and what not to do) it’s time to go get your first (or next) freelance client!